rahil627/willowolf/README.md

 #### willowolf
-willowolf contains a few of my wills, expressed digitally
+[willowolf](https://www.willowolf.com) (will-o'-wolf) is a digital space for my altruistic desires: my wills, manifested digitally.
+It’s also spirit animal representing a will. :)

 this repo contains the site for www.willowolf.com

-it is generated and hosted by GitHub Pages
 - - -

 #### notes